 Don't have enough power in your home?
 Maybe it's due to your undersized electrical panel.
 We can replace your 50 amp, 70 amp, and even 100 amp outdated electrical service panel or fuse box with a new 100 amp, 150 amp or 200 amp service panel.
 An electric panel upgrade or Service Upgrade is an upgrade from your homes existing electrical panel.
 With all the new appliances, hot tubs, pools and other electrical devices we now have in our New Jersey homes, we find that older homes might not have sufficient power available to handle the increased demand.

 Therefore, a "service change" is required.
-This includes not only an upgrade in your electric panel.
-But an upgrade in your meter socket, service entrance cable, Electrical Beakers, main ground, supplemental grounds, etc.
+This includes not only an upgrade in your electric panel but an upgrade in your meter socket, service entrance cable, electrical breakers, main ground, supplemental grounds, etc.

 In most homes, the kitchen reigns as the most-used room in the house.
 With not only cooking, but homework being done at the counter or table, reading and writing going on, and a host of other activities being performed.
 Consulting your electrician before and during the design of your kitchen project will help avoid some common problems and keep your project running smooth.